 The onshore LNG facility will be equipped with two LNG trains with a capacity of six million tonnes per annual (mtpa) each, two 180,000m³ each LNG storage tanks, condensate storage facilities, a multi-berth marine jetty, and ancillary utilities and infrastructure.

 The front-end engineering and design (FEED) studies for the offshore project are being performed by three separate groups, including TechnipFMC, a joint venture (JV) of Subsea 7 and Saipem, and a JV of McDermott and Allseas.

 The FEED contract for the LNG facility was also awarded to three separate parties, which include the JV of JGC Corporation and Fluor Transworld Services, the JV of a subsidiary company of CB&I and Chiyoda Corporation, and International Bechtel.

-The engineering, procurement and construction (EPC) contract for the LNG facility has been awarded to the CCS JV, which is comprised of CB&I, Chiyoda Corporation and Saipem.
+The engineering, procurement and construction (EPC) contract for the LNG facility was awarded to the CCS JV, which comprises of CB&I, Chiyoda Corporation and Saipem.

-The pre-feasibility study for the LNG facility was jointly performed by KBR and Technip.
+The pre-feasibility study for the LNG facility was jointly performed by KBR and TechnipFMC.